 By just considering its optics, the Bushnell Elites binoculars aren't very impressive given their narrower field of view.
 However, one of the best features that these binoculars have are their 60 lens coatings and fluorite glass for better color and contrast.

-One of the best things that these binoculars have going for them are their coatings.
-The lenses are fully multi-coated which helps optimize light transmission for a brighter image, as well as enhance contrast and clarity.
-Bushnell's own XTR Technology utilizes 60 layers of coatings on each prism get the most out of coatings.
-The best part about that is that they claim 99.73% light transmission per lens.
+The lenses are fully multi-coated which helps optimize light transmission for a brighter image, as well as enhance contrast and clarity, making them some of the best birding binoculars.
+Bushnell's XTR Technology uses 60 layers of coatings on each prism, which offers 99.73 percent light transmission per lens.
 This is exactly what you want from the lenses in your binoculars.
-The more light that can get through the lenses, the brighter and clearer you'll see through them.

-Another Bushnell special feature is their ED Prime Glass, which is included into the Elite 8x42.
+Another Bushnell special feature is its ED Prime Glass.
 This fluorite glass has a very low light dispersion.
-Like lens coatings, this type of glass helps you to get better color resolution and contrast.
+Like lens coatings, this type of glass helps you get better color resolution and contrast.
 It also almost completely gets rid of aberrations that take away from the detail needed in low-light circumstances.
-This along with the XTR Technology makes for a powerful combination that will deliver a superior viewing experience.
+This, along with the XTR Technology, makes for a powerful combination that will deliver a superior viewing experience.

-These are the things that truly set these apart from others, but the rest is still important.
-With both sides, you'd have truly amazing binoculars but it would probably cost even more.
-As it is, they are pricey but you get great optics, which is the most important thing.
+The lens coatings and fluorite glass truly set these apart from others as you research how to buy binoculars.
+As it is, they are pricey but you get superior optics, which is the most important aspect.
 The only real drawback to the optics is the narrower field of view.
-It is the same as the Eagle Optics Ranger SRT, which is about 10 to 30 meters less than most others.

 There are 60 layers of coatings on each prism.